tegacodes/Dark-Ecology-Studio/README.md

 ##Topics

-* Life in the Anthropocene.
+* Living in the Anthropocene.
 Intro to dark ecology

 **Making Infrastructures Visible**